DataDog/datadog-api-client-typescript/services/tags/README.md

 The component of your infrastructure responsible for a tag is identified by a source.
-For example, some valid sources include nagios, hudson, jenkins, users, feed, chef, puppet, git, bitbucket, fabric, capistrano, etc.
+For example, some valid sources include nagios, hudson, jenkins, users, feed, chef, puppet, git, bitbucket, fabric, capistrano, etc. Find a complete list of source type names under [API Source Attributes](https://docs.datadoghq.com/integrations/faq/list-of-api-source-attribute-value).

 Read more about tags on [Getting Started with Tags](https://docs.datadoghq.com/getting_started/tagging/).